New Zealand Property Investors' Federation

-The NZPIF is the umbrella body for 20 local Property Investors' Associations throughout New Zealand.
+The NZPIF is the umbrella body for 17 local Property Investors' Associations throughout New Zealand.

 State prop-up for housing market counterproductive in long runThe Salvation Army represents low-income New Zealanders and obviously has their interests at heart with its suggestion that the Government increase its spending on housing for low-income earners and beneficiaries.